AK-147/Transliterator/README.md

   <h2>:book: Description</h2>
   <ul>
     <li>:capital_abcd: A program that converts English characters to their phonetic counterparts in the Arabic grapheme system</li>
-    <li>:coffee: Has a text-based user interface for use in command line and a graphical user interface made with Java Swing</li>
+    <li>:newspaper: Has a text-based user interface for use in command line and a graphical user interface made with Java Swing</li>
     <li>:scroll: Made whilst studying the Arabic language, greatly testing my knowledge of the syntax and morphology</li>
   </ul>